tewendel/interkit-masterarbeit/sites/docs/src/content/guides/quick-start/styling.svelte.md

   <StyleTokensTable />
 </details>

-You can change these variables visually in the `Design` section of the Redaktionssystem.
+You can change these variables visually in the `Design` section of the authoring system.
 When you press "Save", a file called `styleTokens.json` is saved in your project.
 It contains all the values of your variables (You can also edit this file directly).

 For example, if you change "Color / Text" in the "general" section, it changes the color text all over your app.